 First, review your certifying agency’s code of ethics and scope of practice documentation.
 Some organizations may explicitly outline the risks and consequences as they relate to this topic.
 Others may only gloss over it.
 Either way, dating a client you currently train is unethical unless certain steps are made to allow the relationship to develop outside of the already established professional one.

 Second, it’s most productive to address feelings with each other in a face-to-face conversation.
 If the feelings each of you are experiencing are worth exploring, end the professional relationship immediately and help your client find another trainer at your establishment or suggest they seek a trainer outside of your place of business.
 If you are an independent personal trainer and aren’t bound by the confines of establishment policy, it’s still best (and the most professional move) to end that business relationship with your client.

 Always bear in mind the reputation you, as a professional, want to build and maintain.
 Developing a reputation of dating clients may open you up to a host of issues should a relationship turn sour or end abruptly.

 Consider also that a client may develop feelings for you that are not reciprocated (or vice versa) and may attempt to cross a line that you thought was clearly established.
 Be sure boundaries are clear when your intent is to maintain a strictly professional relationship.

 A Healthy Trainer-Client Relationship

 A successful, healthy, and professional trainer-client relationship is built on mutual trust, understanding, and communication.
-Should the relationship shift in such a way that romance becomes the top priority, the professional relationship can be compromised or even damaged.
+Should any romantic relationships with clients develop, shift the tone in such a way that romance becomes the top priority, the professional relationship can be compromised or even damaged.
 Should this happen, be sure to navigate this slippery slope with caution and intelligence so that you can remain within your scope of practice and cultivate a professional reputation.